petegale/tapper/README.md

 ping www.google.com
 ```
 If that's working (not timing out), you can Ctrl-C to stop the ping.

+At this point it might be easier to log in via ssh (use ifconfig to find your ip, then ssh pi@[YOUR IP ADDRESS])

 Now we're going to update the raspbian install we've just done (this takes some time...)